Description

 'In finance, volatility (symbol σ) is the degree of variation of a trading price series over time as measured by the standard deviation of logarithmic returns.
 Historic volatility measures a time series of past market prices.
 Implied volatility looks forward in time, being derived from the market price of a market-traded derivative (in particular, an option).
 Commonly, the higher the volatility, the riskier the security.'

-• The historical 30 days volatility over 5 years of Crypto & Leveraged Top 2 Strategy is 58.3%, which is lower, thus better compared to the benchmark BTC-USD (68.3%) in the same period.
+• Looking at the 30 days standard deviation of 57.6% in the last 5 years of Crypto & Leveraged Top 2 Strategy, we see it is relatively lower, thus better in comparison to the benchmark BTC-USD (67.6%)

 DownVol: